adamreeve/git_tutorial/index.rst

   git merge origin/conflicting

-Read the output of the merge command to note that there is a conflict in the :file:`index.rst` file.
+Read the output of the merge command to note that there is a conflict in the :file:`hello.py` file.
 Also run :command:`git status`.
 When you have conflicts in multiple files you can keep track of which conflicts have been resolved with the status command.
 Open that file in your editor and resolve the conflict.
 Then mark the conflict as resolved by adding the file::

-  git add index.rst
+  git add hello.py

 And now you have to manually make a merge commit::